Belal-Bari/jenkins-terraform-aws-eks-cicd-pipeline-project/README.md

 The above commands are run in WSL.

-2. Setup webhook in github
+2. Setup webhook in github:
+   In github, settings/webhooks, the Jenkins URL should be given in the following format: "https://(path_to_jenkins)/github-webhook/".

+   In Jenkins, in settings/CSRF protection, the 'Enable Proxy Compatibility' is enabled for webhooks to access Jenkins.